+Appendix A

-Appendix A Authorization for Disclosure of Non-Directory Information Form
+Authorization for Disclosure of Non-Directory Information Form

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a law that is designed to protect the privacy of your personal and academic information.
 You have the option to sign a waiver that allows College for America (CFA) at Southern New Hampshire University (SNHU) to release specific information about your education records to an individual (e.g., spouse, partner, parent or guardian) or to your employer or affiliated organization.
 This release may occur both on a regular basis and at the request of an individual or an organization you indicate in the form below.
-Please note that students whose affiliated organization to sign this form.
+Please note that students whose affiliated organizations are covering tuition costs may be required by that organization to sign this form.